 Water conservation - using water efficiently and avoiding waste - is an essential part of protecting our water supply.
 This brochure offers simple ways to conserve water at home, whether you rent or own.

 I hope this information is helpful.
-If I can be of additional help in this or any other issue, please do not hesitate to contact my office.
+Please contact my office if I can assist you further with this or any other matter.